Our Basic Approach and Policy

 Some of the minerals (tin, tantalum, tungsten, and gold) produced in the Democratic Republic of the Congo and surrounding countries are said to provide a source of funding for armed insurgents engaged in the infringement of human rights and environmental destruction in the region.
 As there are concerns that they assist conflict, they are termed conflict minerals.

-The FHI Group has no intention of colluding in the infringement of human rights and environmental destruction by procuring and using conflict minerals.
-Going forward, we will address the issue of conflict minerals in partnership with our customers and suppliers as our social responsibility in procurement activities.
+The Subaru Group has no intention of colluding in the infringement of human rights and environmental destruction by procuring and using conflict minerals.
+Going forward, Subaru will make efforts and aim for “No use of materials engendering social problems” including conflict minerals in partnership with our customers and suppliers as our social responsibility in procurement activities.